 Also, as Perri notes, different women have different abuse thresholds.
 While those who have never been abused in their lives might take offence at the slightest hint of impropriety, others who have a higher abuse threshold may not find a similar come-on offensive.

 Part of the problem, she notes, is that “in an ecosystem where socializing and happy hours are a big way to meet or get to know investors, there are no real clear lines about what is personal and what is professional.”

-Looking for a mentor?
+Looking for a mentor or investor?
 Here are some ways that you can learn to navigate the tricky world of meeting colleagues and investors at work and outside of it.

 “We can talk about changing men until we are blue in the face, but the only person who is ever truly responsible for my safety is me… It’s not pointing the finger of blame at him.
 It’s finding the places where you have control and taking it back.”